automixer/gobi/doc/CONFIG-GUIDE.md

   input: stdin # Producer input device [stdin | <path to fifo>]
   dbasn: <path to ASN db>
   dbcountry: <path to Country db>
   normalize: true # If true, flows counters are adjusted with the received sample ratio.
   sroverride: -1 # Overrides the received NF sample ratio.
 Negative value disable the feature.
+  noportname: false # If true, port numbers are preserved in decimal format.
+  noprotoname: false # If true, protocol numbers are preserved in decimal format.
+  noetypename: false # If true, EtherType numbers are preserved in hex format.

 # Section PromExporters
 promexporters: